Program Duration: MS- 2 years, Doctoral- average 4-6 years

 phone: (414) 288-3382

 Students typically begin their studies in the fall of each academic year.
 Admission is on a rolling basis, so applicants are encouraged to apply early.
 This program has rolling admission, which means you may apply any time before the following dates:

-These are the dates your application must be complete and all required documentation must be received in the Graduate School by these dates.
-However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships) should be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School by February 15th.
+These are the dates your application must be complete, and all required documentation must be received in the Graduate School by these dates.
+However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships) should be aware of the merit-based financial aid deadlines.
+All applicant materials must be received by the Graduate School by February 15.

 Director of Graduate Studies, Clinical Assistant Professor- Physical Therapy